-In the early years of the fifteenth century Filippo Brunelleschi was the young architect at the forefront of Italian Renaissance architecture.
+In the early years of the fifteenth century, Filippo Brunelleschi was the young architect at the forefront of Italian Renaissance architecture.
 He was the leader of a group of young Italian Renaissance artists who became intent on creating a new art and to break with the ideas of the past.

 He was born in 1377 in Florence and trained as a goldsmith and metalworker.
-Filippo had been educated with the intention of following in his father's footsteps as a lawyer and he studied Mathematics and literature.
+Filippo had been educated with the intention of following in his father's footsteps as a lawyer he also studied Mathematics and literature.

 His artistic inclination saw him enter a competition to design a new set of bronze doors for the baptistery in Florence.
 Another young goldsmith, Lorenzo Ghiberti, was Brunelleschi's main rival for this work and in 1403 Ghiberti was announced the winner.
 Ghiberti's technical skill was superior and his test bronze had been completed in one piece, Brunelleschi's effort had been cast in several pieces and then bolted together.

-Brunelleschi was so influenced by ancient Roman ruins that he and his friend, Donatello, traveled to Rome to study them completing many measurements and drawings on their journey.
+Brunelleschi was so influenced by ancient Roman ruins that he and his friend, Donatello, travelled to Rome to study them completing many measurements and drawings on their journey.
 The young artists drew inspiration from these classical Roman buildings without being slavishly bound by them.

 The Dome of Florence Cathedral.